LewisCM14/restaurant-booking-app/README.md

     * I used this [post](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) by [Philip Walton](https://philipwalton.com/) to make my footer stick to to bottom of the browser view.

     * I used this [post](https://www.culturefoundry.com/cultivate/technology/bottom-align-an-element-with-flexbox/) by Josh Coast to refresh my knowledge on flex-box, for then styling my hero image on the index page.

+    * I used this [post](https://www.section.io/engineering-education/uploading-images-to-cloudinary-from-django-application/) by [Shuaib Oseni](https://www.section.io/engineering-education/authors/shuaib-oseni/) in order to setup the methods of storing the images used for my project on cloudinary.

 - **Media**